Does homeowners insurance cover tree removal?

 - If the tree is rotted

-You may be wondering, if homeowners insurance covers dead tree or preventative tree removal.
-The answer is no. These scenarios are considered maintenance and are part of the cost of having trees on your property.
-If a tree is dead or needs to be removed as a preventative measure, your home insurance is not likely to pay.
+Further, you may wonder if homeowners insurance covers preventative tree removal.
+Most often, the answer is no. These scenarios are considered maintenance and are part of the cost of having trees on your property.
+Tree-related debris or damage after a storm may be covered, though.

 Will my home policy cover tree damage that occurs to my neighbor’s house?

 Not usually.
-If a tree on your lot falls onto your neighbor’s home due to a covered peril, your neighbor’s home insurance policy is generally going to pay for the damages.
-Your home policy doesn’t cover damage to your neighbor’s house, regardless of whose tree falls.
+If a tree on your lot falls onto your neighbor’s home due to a covered peril, your neighbor’s home insurance policy is generally going to help pay for the damage.
+Your home policy likely doesn’t cover damage to your neighbor’s house, regardless of whose tree falls.

-The only way that your policy will kick in is if you are found liable for the damages.
-If you know that a tree is dead, rotted or otherwise, and poses a threat to your neighbor’s home, but you do not act to remove the tree, you may be found negligent.
-Your neighbor could sue you to prove your negligence and ask for the damage to be paid.
+The only way that your policy may kick in is if you are found liable for the damage.
+If you know that a tree is dead, rotted or otherwise compromised and it poses a threat to your neighbor’s home, but you don’t remove the tree, you may be found negligent.
+Your neighbor could sue you to prove your negligence and ask for the damages to be paid.
+But again, in that case, your insurance company may not cover the damages if you have failed to maintain the tree, so you may be stuck paying out of pocket if you are found liable in that case.

 Frequently asked questions